bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol v0.3 - Myths and Monsters**
 - [ ] **Active Goals - Apr 30 Sprint - Cooldown**
 	- [ ] **Fix Bugs from Playtesting**
-		- [ ] Tetrobol - color change from blue to, maybe white
-		- [ ] Payoff coins that have a basic soul power should still use a special icon.
-			- [ ] Orion - should use icon.
-			- [ ] Aeneas - should use icon.
-			- [ ] Achilles - make a new icon for the heads.
-The tails keeps the heel icon.
 		- [ ] MouseWatcher seems to create lag.
 Profile this.
-		- [ ] Increase the price multiplier for Obols a bit more.
-		- [ ] Thorns turn animation may not be working properly (check obol), unconfirmed
-		- [ ] Numbers on face label of labyrinth walls is inconsistent.
 		- [ ] Minotaur tooltip should show charges even when 1.
 		- [ ] EnemyRow should be a few pixels lower.
 		- [ ] When triggering payoffs, after winning the minotaur trial, we don't need to keep going.
-This cuases a use after free crash.
+This causes a use after free crash.
 In payoff, when iterating on enemy row, simply skip over coins that hvae been freed or marked for destroy.
-		- [ ] Charon's malice particles reset after each payoff.
-Don't do that.
-		- [ ] When you die, when you start a new run, there are still malice particles from Charon for a second.
-		- [ ] Cursed/Blessed may have broken visual indicators; should have scanline?
-		- [ ] Proteus should not be able to transform into a Proteus.
-		- [ ] Tantalus face label text should be blue, as it is a special type of gain souls power.
-		- [ ] If you have a pentobol or drachma and not heph token, it still displays an upgrade price of 0.
-This can happen from telemachus.
-Can_upgrade should return false here.
-		- [ ] Upgrading an Obol (generic) in the shop does not properly update the tooltip or face label.
-I should also check for Aeneas... thinking maybe we are not calling to update the payoff amount but we should.
 		- [ ] After a trial round, the end round button was still showing a quota.
 		- [ ] Trial icons on map should glow red, not purple.
+		- [ ] Improve prometheus indicator
 	- [ ] **Balance Tweaks**
 		- [ ] Achilles should be a bit weaker.
 		- [ ] Icarus - include a warning indicator above (flashing exclaimiation point) if all coins are on heads.
 We can also add this for Achilles on tails.